By Princess Jones

 Let’s say you’re not worried about how the people in your company will react to your dog.
 Maybe you have a small staff of devoted dog lovers and no clients/customers ever visit the office.
 Either way, you’ve got that covered.
 The next thing to consider is who will be taking care of the dog.

-It’s not like you expect anyone to be spending half of the day attending to the dog.
-But, someone will need to be in charge of taking the dog out, feeding it, and taking it home at the end of the day.
-Dogs require vet visits and basic training.
-Who’s handling that?
+It’s not like you expect anyone to spend half the day tending to the dog’s needs.
+But, someone will have to take the dog out, feed it, and take it home at the end of the day.
+Dogs are a big responsibility and require frequent vet visits, reliable dog health insurance, constant exercise, and basic training.
+Who’s handling that and the expenses involved?

 Will you assign one person to all of the tasks or divide them up amongst everyone?
 If the dog is technically owned by one of the owners of the company, it might be inappropriate for you to ask employees to take care of it.
 It might be a better idea for the person who owns the dog to handle all of the tasks.